22 Free Road Trip Games for Couples

 This word game is easy to play on a road trip.

-Then the other players have to list as many words as they can think of that are related to “cat,” like “kitten,” “purr,” and “meow.”
+Then, the other players have to list as many words as they can think of related to “cat,” like “kitten,” “purr,” and “meow.”

-Then one player thinks of another word, and the first player has to list as many words related to both the new word and the last word.
+Then, one player thinks of another word, and the first player has to list as many words as possible related to both the new and last words.

 Player two says a related word, such as “play,” “game,” or “kick.”

-Then player one has to think of how “dog” is related to both ball and play.
+Then, player one has to consider how “dog” relates to both ball and play.

 The answer could be anything from hot dogs at a baseball game to baseball cards with pictures of cute puppies; it’s up to the players’ creativity!